Spring Garden Revival

 Phone: (508) 647-9550

-Website: Natick Fire Department
+Official Website: Natick Fire Department

 Understanding Brush Types, Invasive Species & Specialized Disposal in Natick's Glacial Till & Rocky New England Terrain

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
-Viable seeds must go to landfill—never compost or chip.
-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common; use protective gear and consult the Board of Health for safety.
-Restoration with native species (oak, serviceberry, viburnum, blueberry) is encouraged.
-For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+Natick’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
+Common invasive plants include Common Buckthorn (Rhamnus cathartica), Glossy Buckthorn (Frangula alnus), Bush Honeysuckles (Lonicera spp.), Multiflora Rose (Rosa multiflora), Autumn Olive (Elaeagnus umbellata), and Oriental Bittersweet (Celastrus orbiculatus).
+Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill—never compost or chip.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
+Restoration with native species such as oak, serviceberry, and blueberry is encouraged.
+For invasive management guidance, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.

 Natick Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas